 Radio City/The Woodstock and most of the strip mall in which they existed burned to the ground in November of 1985.
 At the corner of Knott and Ball Avenues in Anaheim, California, these two clubs played host to thousands of concerts by thousands of bands from the early to mid-1980s, including U2, X, SOCIAL DISTORTION, LONDON, DANTE FOX/GREAT WHITE, RUTHLESS, AMPAGE, SPECIAL FORCES, WASP, GUNS N ROSES, MOTLEY CRUE, STEELER, METALLICA, POISON, MONTROSE, SPINAL TAP, SLAYER, DARK ANGEL, LEATHER ANGEL, L.A.
 GUNS, ARMORED SAINT, ADOLESCENTS, LEATHERWOLF, SAVAGE GRACE, STRYPER, and of course WITCH.
 At this historic location now sits a storage facility.

 Jezebel's night club on State College Avenue in Anaheim thrived during the 1980's metal scene, and continued on into the early 1990s.
-Hundreds of "KNAC Nights" were held here, with DJs Tawn Mastrey, Thrasher and many others playing host to the likes of METALLICA, MAX HAVOC, GARY MOORE, STEELER, WARRANT, HEAVEN, SALTY DOG, LITA FORD, RUTHLESS, THE PLASMATICS, WHITE TIGER, AVERSION, SAVATAGE, SAXON, KILLER DWARFS, EXODUS, RACER X, DANZIG, ARMORED SAINT, AWOL, WITCH, and thousands more.
-The original building still stands intact, although today it is a Mexican restaurant. (photo taken in 2009 courtesy www.myspace.com/jezebelsrocked)
+Hundreds of "KNAC Nights" were held here, with DJs Tawn Mastrey, Thrasher and many others playing host to the likes of METALLICA, EXODUS, MEGADETH, ANTHRAX, MAX HAVOC, GARY MOORE, STEELER, WARRANT, HEAVEN, SALTY DOG, LITA FORD, RUTHLESS, THE PLASMATICS, WHITE TIGER, AVERSION, SAVATAGE, SAXON, KILLER DWARFS, KNIGHTMARE II, HELLION, DRI, RACER X, DANZIG, ARMORED SAINT, AWOL, WITCH, and thousands more.
+Following the closure of Jezebel's in the mid-1990s, the original building stood intact and was home to a Mexican restaurant.
+However, in 2021, the building was unceremoniously torn down and the land slated for redevelopment.
+Yet another example of Orange County's rock and roll past turned to dust. (photo of the original building taken in 2009 courtesy www.myspace.com/jezebelsrocked)

 Punky's Mobile Home--otherwise known as 'WITCH Manor'--was located in the 15000 block of Beach Boulevard in Midway City.
 This location was ground zero for all things heavy metal and WITCH in Orange County from 1981 until 1984: Peter Wabitt lived here on and off for most of those years; Tommy Lee lived here during the summer of 1983; Nikki Sixx, Vince Neil, Blackie Lawless, Jack Russell, Glenn Hughes, and many others partied here on a regular basis; and Ronny Too auditioned for WITCH here.
 When the March 1984 Los Angeles Times article about WITCH was published, the landlord of the mobile home park accused Punky of running a business in a residential neighborhood and had him evicted.
 The original mobile home is long gone, but a new one sits on the exact site and even has the same space number: 66.